 16. Monitoring and Reporting requirements

-Reporting to OLG will be undertaken via SmartyGrants and will involve administrative reporting throughout the term.
-Any changes to the funded circumstances must be reported at least two (2) weeks prior to the next payment.
+Reporting to OLG will be undertaken via SmartyGrants and will involve administrative reporting throughout the funding term.
+Any changes to the funded circumstances must be reported at least 10 business days prior to the next payment.

 End of quarter